inmite/imt-crypted-resources/README.md

 ===============================================

 This is a project for utility library and tools for resource encryption on iOS.
-It basically encrypts resources using a XOR function with a key provided in the binary, drawing resources unreadable for a regular users or modarate attackers.
+It basically obfuscates resources using a XOR function with a key provided in the binary, drawing resources unreadable for a regular users or modarate attackers.

 How to use